virmitio/python_text_adventure/python_adventure.md

 `GetStatusMessage(int Object_ID)` -- String.
 Returns the status string for the given object's current status.

 `GetObjectRoom(int Object_ID)` -- Int.
 Returns the `Room_ID` where the object currently is.

+`Parse_Command(string Command)` -- Extract first word as command, then call related function with remainder of string as parameter?
+  - --> Default:  "I don't understand that command."
+  - --!
+Remember to include a "Help" function to list permitted commands!